Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: First-order View of Adaptive Methods

-To solve this optimization problem, we can use adaptive gradient methods, which use the following preconditioned gradient update where $\stepsize_1$ is a (initial) learning rate, $\nabla_\mu \ell(\vmu)$ is a gradient vector, and $\vS$ is a preconditioning matrix.
+where $\stepsize_1$ is an (initial) learning rate, $\nabla_\mu \ell(\vmu)$ is a gradient vector, and $\vS$ is a preconditioning matrix.
 When $\vS$ is the Hessian and $\stepsize_1=1$, this becomes Newton's method.
 In adaptive gradient methods, the preconditioning matrix $\vS$ is estimated by using only gradient information.

-To estimate the preconditioner $\vS$, most adaptive methods employ an outer product $\vH := \vg \vg^T$ of a gradient vector $\vg$ that is usually the mini-batch gradient of \Cref{eq:optobj}: \emph{Diagonal} adaptive methods such as RMSProp \citep{tieleman2012rmsprop}, AdaGrad \citep{duchi2011adaptive}, and Adam \citep{kingma2014adam}, only use the diagonal entries $\mathrm{diag}(\vH)=\vg \odot \vg$ where $\odot$ denotes element-wise multiplication. \emph{Full matrix} adaptive methods like AdaGrad \citep{duchi2011adaptive} and its variants \citep{agarwal2019efficient} use the gradient outer product $ \vH$. \emph{Structured matrix} methods like Shampoo \citep{gupta18shampoo} use a Kronecker-factored approximation of the gradient outer product $\vH$.
+To estimate the preconditioner $\vS$, many adaptive methods employ an outer product $\vH \coloneqq \vg \vg^\top$ of a gradient vector $\vg$ that is usually the mini-batch gradient of \Cref{eq:optobj}: \emph{Diagonal} adaptive methods such as RMSProp \citep{tieleman2012rmsprop}, diag-AdaGrad \citep{duchi2011adaptive}, and Adam \citep{kingma2014adam}, only use the diagonal entries $\mathrm{diag}(\vH)=\vg \odot \vg$ where $\odot$ denotes element-wise multiplication. \emph{Full matrix} adaptive methods like full-AdaGrad \citep{duchi2011adaptive} and its variants \citep{agarwal2019efficient} use the gradient outer product $ \vH$. \emph{Structured matrix} methods like Shampoo \citep{gupta18shampoo} use a Kronecker-factored approximation of the gradient outer product $\vH$.

-All of these methods apply a square root to the preconditioner in their update, and we will refer to them as square root based methods.
-For example, RMSProp updates its preconditioner $\vS=\mathrm{diag}( \sqrt{\hat{\vs}})$ and parameters according to where $\vh:=\mathrm{diag}(\vH)$, $\stepsize_1$ is the learning rate, and $\stepsize_2$ is the weight to incorporate new outer products.
-In full-matrix cases, adding the root requires matrix root decomposition.
-For example, full-matrix AdaGrad updates its preconditioner $\vS= \hat{\vS}^{\frac{1}{2}}$ and parameters as
+All of these methods apply a square root to the preconditioner in their update, and we will refer to them as square-root-based methods.
+For example, RMSProp updates its preconditioner $\vS=\mathrm{diag}( \sqrt{\hat{\vs}})$ and parameters according to